galaxyproject/galaxy-hub/src/events/gcc2012/abstracts/index.md

 *[PDF](PLACEHOLDER_ATTACHMENT_URL/src/documents/presentations/gcc2012/Cooke.pdf), [Keynote](PLACEHOLDER_ATTACHMENT_URL/src/documents/presentations/gcc2012/Cooke.key), Video*

 The Mass Spectrometry group at La Trobe University has been developing a suite of tools for running proteomics analyses and visualizing proteomics data in Galaxy.
 Our tools are tightly integrated with galaxy, including custom data types and an external display application that allows users to interactively view and search identified proteins as well as quickly navigate between those identifications and the raw spectra on which they were based.
-The tools are available on the Galaxy tool-shed and all other software components are available as open source software.
+The tools are available on the Galaxy toolshed and all other software components are available as open source software.

 This talk gives a brief overview of our tools and outlines applications that emphasize the utility of making Proteomics tools available within the Galaxy ecosystem (of largely Genomics tools).
 The talk also touches on some of the technical challenges we faced, especially in dealing with tools that are highly interdependent, and which spread data across multiple files.